 a reputation for experiential excellence, a long-standing host to bespoke music events,

 art exhibitions & gourmet dining across its warmer months.
 Low Light is a new twist to proceedings, offsetting the low season & Queenscliff’s bracing seaside cold with two months celebrating warming, immersive comforts & the arts.
 The town’s public spaces, galleries, cafes, bars & restaurants will play host to a dazzling array of art exhibitions, film premieres and screenings, spoken word & literary readings & music performances.
 Low Light will also showcase warming meals and restorative drinks in welcoming surrounds.
 From degustation menus, to wine tastings & whiskey education, there’ll be a series of culinary options to whet every palette.
-The Fringe Festival style program includes the Queenscliff Literary Festival, Bellarine Lighthouse Film Festival, Sacred Edge Festival, & the QMF Winter Concert Series.
+The Fringe Festival style program also includes the, Bellarine Lighthouse Film Festival & the QMF Winter Concert Series.
 Low Light can be enjoyed as a day trip or as a full weekend away.
 For those wishing to make a weekend of it, there will be events hosted Friday through to Sunday, all within easy walking distance of the historic town centre.
 A mere 90 minutes from Melbourne’s city centre, Queenscliff & Pt Lonsdale are equally accessible from Geelong, Ballarat and of course from the Mornington Peninsula by ferry.
 For weekend visitors, there’s a plethora of hotels, motels & B&Bs both in Queenscliff & its nearby environs.
-This May & June, come & see Queenscliff in a different light.
+This June, come & see Queenscliff in a different light.